 On July 14, 2010 the US Department of Health & Human Services’ (HHS) Office for Civil Rights (OCR) proposed significant changes to the Health Insurance Portability and Accountability Act (HIPAA) administrative simplification rules (the Proposed Rule).
-A high-level summary of these changes are required by the Health Information Technology for Economic and Clinical Health (HITECH) Act, which was enacted in early 2009 as part of the federal stimulus bill.
+Many of these changes are required by the Health Information Technology for Economic and Clinical Health (HITECH) Act, which was enacted in early 2009 as part of the federal stimulus bill.
 Other changes are of a “technical and conforming nature” and are designed to improve the overall “workability and effectiveness” of the HIPAA Privacy and Security Rules.

-Squire Sanders lawyers have significant experience in clinical research and data privacy matters.
-We routinely advise clients in both academic medicine and the life science industries in matters pertaining to use of biospecimens and patient information.
-We continue to monitor the Proposed Rule and are available to assist clients in submitting comments to HHS, as well as structuring their privacy and security practices to comply with any subsequent changes to HIPAA regulations.
+Squire Sanders lawyers have significant experience in HIPAA compliance efforts, including privacy and security assessments.
+We routinely advise clients on matters related to HIPAA policies and procedures and business associate agreements.
+We continue to monitor the proposed changes to HIPAA and are available to assist clients in structuring their privacy and security practices to comply with these changes.
 For more information on how we can help you, please contact your principal Squire Sanders lawyer or one of the lawyers listed in this Alert.